 Q: HOW CAN I HAVE A SHORTAGE IF MY PAYMENT IS DECREASING?

-A: Your payment may still decrease when you have a shortage if there was a larger shortage adjustment being collected in your payment based on your previous analysis.
+A: Your payment may still decrease when you have a shortage if there is a larger shortage adjustment being collected in your payment based on your previous analysis.

 Q: WHAT HAPPENS IF THERE IS A SURPLUS IN MY ESCROW ACCOUNT?